lbrn/new-jekyll-lbrn/README.md

 -For the People profile's pages, the html pages are generated and use the layout in the layout: category on the page.
 There are two layouts used for these pages:
   --pipage , for profiles from the previous iteration of this site.
 They only have the title and abstract.
   --Pidatapage , for profiles with more extensive info.
 The older version of the site from the mid-2000s has a data file which contains info such as mentors, etc. In the future all profiles will use this.

+  -Combined the current/previous PI folders into one folder; and all profiles have an active: true or false tag -(Note that current PI profiles have less info atm and need to be updated) -Fixed repeat title on Project Investigator page -Updated Project investigator page with the same true/false code, set to True The Current/previous PI sections all have a block of code now, which contains       {% if (variable).active == true %}  which controls which group it displays, followed by some nested loops that put every 2 profiles in a div for display purposes.
+Updating which section is shown should be as simple as changing true/false